The Crazy World of Arthur Brown: 1969 - present

-The new lineup practically dissolved on the band's US tour in June 1969.
+The new lineup in 1969 (which by then included Brown, Greenwood, Crane, and Palmer) practically dissolved on the band's US tour in June 1969.
 Crane and Palmer left to form Atomic Rooster, Greenwood, known as Sean Nicholas during his time in the band, went on to Khan where he performed under the name Nick Greenwood.
-Theaker went to join Love and then Rustic Hinge, and Arthur Brown eventually joined Kingdom Come.
+Jeff Cutler, Dick Heninghem, and Pete Solley would take their places, although Dick Heninghem left the same year he joined, and the band would break up in 1970.
+The band released the album Strangelands in 1970 and a live album "Order From Chaos" in 1993.
+Arthur Brown eventually formed Arthur Brown's Kingdom Come in 1970.